leeper/surveycourse/Lessons/Week5.md

       - "Telescoping" (Burton and Blair): misattributing events to particular periods
     - Reporting on behalf of others

-  - Ways of measuring behaviors
+  - Motivated misreporting
-    - Listing specific events
+    - Examples
-    - Providing counts of events
-    - Follow-ups about specific events
+      - Voting more than you actually do
+      - Reporting less TV use and more exercise than reality
+      - Supporting something you oppose
+      - Expressing a neutral rather than negative attitude
     - Social desirability
       - In recall questions
       - In evaluative questions

   - Sensitive questions
     - In recall questions